flutter/website/flutter-for-react-native/index.md

 In Flutter, when you want to add tabs to your app, use the following widgets.

-* [TabController](https://docs.flutter.io/flutter/material/TabController-class.html) — Coordinates the tab selection between a TabBar and a TabBarView.
+* [TabController](https://docs.flutter.io/flutter/material/TabController-class.html)—Coordinates the tab selection between a TabBar and a TabBarView.

-* [TabBar](https://docs.flutter.io/flutter/material/TabBar-class.html)  — Displays a horizontal row of tabs.
+* [TabBar](https://docs.flutter.io/flutter/material/TabBar-class.html) —Displays a horizontal row of tabs.
-* [Tab](https://docs.flutter.io/flutter/material/Tab-class.html) — Creates a material design TabBar tab.
+* [Tab](https://docs.flutter.io/flutter/material/Tab-class.html)—Creates a material design TabBar tab.

-* [TabBarView](https://docs.flutter.io/flutter/material/TabBarView-class.html) — Displays the widget which corresponds to the currently selected tab.
+* [TabBarView](https://docs.flutter.io/flutter/material/TabBarView-class.html)—Displays the widget that corresponds to the currently selected tab.

 <!-- skip -->